Rin-Ha-n/AppliedAI/Presentation/Presentation.md

 * **Supervised Learning**
   * trained using labeled training data
   * learns to recognize patterns in order to make predictions for new, unknown and similar data
-  * All Datas are structured
+  * All Data are structured
       * Classification
       * Regression